Uniformity Testing in the Shuffle Model: Simpler, Better, Faster: Second algorithm: from local to shuffle privacy

 the last equality since $s/\ab = O\Paren{ 1/a } = O\Paren{e^{-\priv}+ 1/\ab }$.
 Noting that $ \frac{e^\priv}{\Paren{e^\priv-1}^2} = O\Paren{\frac{1}{\Paren{e^\priv-1}^2} + \frac{1}{e^\priv}} $ concludes the proof of the upper bound.

 To prove the lower bound, it suffices to establish the middle term, as the other two follow from the known high-privacy and non-private regimes.
-We will invoke for this~\cite[Corollary~IV.20]{AcharyaCT20a}; to establish the $\Omega\Paren{\frac{\ab^{3/2}}{\alpha^2 e^\priv}}$ lower bound, it suffices to show (with their notation) that the trace of some explicit $\ab/2\times\ab/2$ p.s.d.\ matrix $H(\cR')$ is $O(e^\priv)$ for every $\priv$-LDP randomiser $\cR'\colon[\ab]\to\cY$.
-This in turn readily follows from the inequality
+We will invoke for this~\cite[Corollary~IV.20]{AcharyaCT20a}; to establish the $\Omega\Paren{\frac{\ab^{3/2}}{\alpha^2 e^\priv}}$ lower bound, it suffices to show (with their notation) that, for every $\priv$-LDP randomiser $\cR'\colon[\ab]\to\cY$, the trace of the $\ab/2\times\ab/2$ p.s.d.\ matrix $H(\cR')$ given by